My Boss: Plot

+Manu gets into a hand combat with Mathew Abraham, who had come to Manu's homeland under the frustration that Manu cheated on him for Priya.
+Later, Priya meets her egoistic and boasted mother and leaves after a revealing that she could not accept her as her mother but she had seen a motherly love in Manu's mother.
+Prabhakara Varma, who blames Manu for his feud between Mathew Abraham and knowing (mistakenly) about the intention of cheating Priya, is confronted by Manu for his past actions and reveals his hatred towards him, shocking Prabhakar.
+Manu realises his father's love for him.
+Priya apologies to Manu's parents and leaves for Mumbai without telling Manu.

 Manu follows her to Mumbai and learns that she has resigned.
 Manu proposes to Priya which leaves her stunned.
 Manu apologizes and is about to leave when Priya pulls him back suddenly and kisses him.
+They both leave for Kuttanad.

 Production

 The film was launched on 23 April 2012, with a pooja ceremony organised at Sarovaram in Kochi.
-The film started production in May 2012, and the major locales were Mumbai and Alappuzha in Kerala.
+The film went into production in May 2012, where it was filmed in Mumbai and various locations in Kerala.

 Music

 The soundtrack consists of 9 songs composed by Sejo John and M. Jayachandran.
-The audio was produced by East Coast.